 4. Dried Fruits

-Because fresh fruit goes bad so quickly, stocking up on dried fruit, such as raisins, dates and apricots, is a great way to keep fruit on hand without worrying about spoilage.
-Although dried fruit is a more concentrated source of natural sugar than fresh fruit, they remain good sources of fibre and nutrients, and a little bit goes a long way.
-Dried fruit can be consumed as a snack, on its own or in trail mix, and can also be rehydrated and added to baked goods or savoury dishes such as stews.
+Because fresh fruit goes bad so quickly, stocking up on dried fruit, such as raisins, dates, and apricots, is a great way to keep fruit on hand without worrying about spoilage.
+Although dried fruit is a more concentrated source of natural sugar than fresh fruit, they remain good sources of fiber and nutrients, and a little bit goes a long way.
+Dried fruit can be consumed as a snack, on its own, or in trail mix, and can also be rehydrated and added to baked goods or savory dishes such as stews.
 Generally speaking, when stored properly in an airtight container, dried fruit can be kept in the pantry for up to 1 year.
 (4)

 5. Dried Vegetables

 In addition to dried fruit, dried vegetables are another healthy non-perishable food item that can be stored in the pantry for multiple months or years.
-(5) “Dried” vegetables are typically dehydrated vegetables that can be reconstituted with the addition of water, broth or liquid.
-Although there are many different types of dried vegetables, some of the more popular included dried tomatoes, dried mushrooms and dried peppers, which can be added to dips, pasta dishes, soups, stews or used in savoury breads and baked goods.
+(5) “Dried” vegetables are typically dehydrated vegetables that can be reconstituted with the addition of water, broth, or liquid.
+Although there are many different types of dried vegetables, some of the more popular included dried tomatoes, dried mushrooms, and dried peppers, which can be added to dips, pasta dishes, soups, and stews or used in savory bread and baked goods.

 6. Rice, Oats & Other Whole Grains

-Whole grains, such as rice, oats, quinoa and barley, have a much longer shelf-life than other carbohydrate sources, making them a great addition to a healthy non-perishable pantry.
-Not only are whole grains are good sources of fibre but they are incredibly versatile and can be used in both sweet and savoury dishes.
+Whole grains, such as rice, oats, quinoa, and barley, have a much longer shelf-life than other carbohydrate sources, making them a great addition to a healthy non-perishable pantry.
+Not only are whole grains good sources of fiber but they are incredibly versatile and can be used in both sweet and savory dishes.
 If stored properly in airtight containers, whole grains will keep for up to 6 months on a cool, dry pantry shelf or up to a year in the freezer, while flours and meals will keep for 1 to 3 months on a cool, dry pantry shelf or 2 to 6 months in the freezer.
 (6)

 7. Canned Tomatoes & Tomato Sauce

-Canned tomatoes, tomato pastes, tomatoes sauces and pasta sauces are all great additions to a healthy non-perishable food list.
-Not only are tomatoes a staple ingredient in any good pasta dish, but they made a great base to a soup or stew as well.
-In addition to canned tomatoes, canned vegetables such as beans, corn, peas and carrots are versatile ingredients for quick and easy meals and can easily last for 2-5 years when stored at room temperature.
+Canned tomatoes, tomato pastes, tomato sauces, and pasta sauces are all great additions to a healthy non-perishable food list.
+Not only are tomatoes a staple ingredient in any good pasta dish, but they made a great base for a soup or stew as well.
+In addition to canned tomatoes, canned vegetables such as beans, corn, peas, and carrots are versatile ingredients for quick and easy meals and can easily last for 2-5 years when stored at room temperature.
 (7)

 8. Pasta & Noodles

 Although they often get a bad rap, pasta and noodles can most certainly be included in a healthy diet and added to the list of healthy non-perishable food items.
-Be it traditional wheat noodles, rice noodles or buckwheat noodles, noodles are an inexpensive and versatile ingredient that have been used across cultures for thousands of years.
-Not only can these items be stored at room temperature for up to 2 years but they can be served hot or cold in dishes for breakfast, lunch or dinner.
-(8) When buying pasta, be sure to read the ingredients and opt for versions made with flour, water and/or egg, and that’s it.
+Be it traditional wheat noodles, rice noodles, or buckwheat noodles, noodles are an inexpensive and versatile ingredient that has been used across cultures for thousands of years.
+Not only can these items be stored at room temperature for up to 2 years but they can be served hot or cold in dishes for breakfast, lunch, or dinner.
+(8) When buying pasta, be sure to read the ingredients and opt for versions made with flour, water, and/or egg, and that’s it.

 9. Dried Meat & Fish